sebastianbk/oanda-rest-java/README.md

-# OANDA API Wrapper with 64-bit Integer Support
+# OANDA API with 64-bit Integer Support

 This fork uses 64-bit integers in many of the project's methods to align with OANDA's new REST API.